ZhiweiNiepku/E2VD/README.md

 ### OS Requirements

-The backbone pretraining and protein feature extraction (inference on backbone) are conducted on CentOS. **This is not necessary for downstream training and predicting.**
+The customized protein language model pretraining and protein feature extraction (inference on our customized protein language model) are conducted on CentOS. **This is not necessary for downstream training and predicting.**

 The downstream experiments are conducted on Ubuntu 16.04.1.

 ### Python Dependencies

-For the backbone pretraining and protein feature extraction (inference on backbone), the required python environments are as follows.
+For the customized protein language model pretraining and protein feature extraction (inference on top of our customized protein language model), the required python environments are as follows.

 **!!
 NOTE: This environment is only for protein feature extraction.
 We provide the extracted features of the sequences used for experiments below.
 You can use the extracted results directly for downstream applications.**